-Before the mother leaves the hospital, she is given the rubella vaccine Prevention Rubella is a contagious viral infection that typically causes mild symptoms, such as joint pain and a rash, but can cause severe birth defects if the mother becomes infected with rubella during... read more if she has never had rubella or never been given this vaccine.
+Before the mother leaves the hospital, she is given the rubella vaccine Prevention Rubella is a contagious viral infection that typically causes in children mild symptoms, such as joint pain and a rash.
+Rubella can cause death of a fetus or severe birth defects if the mother... read more if she has never had rubella or never been given this vaccine.

 Ideally, the tetanus-diphtheria-pertussis (Tdap) vaccine Diphtheria-Tetanus-Pertussis Vaccine The diphtheria, tetanus, and pertussis vaccine is a combination vaccine that protects against these three diseases: Diphtheria usually causes inflammation of the throat and mucous membranes... read more is given during each pregnancy, preferably between weeks 27 and 36.
 If a mother has never been given the Tdap vaccine during this or a previous pregnancy nor as an adolescent or adult, it should be given to her before she is discharged whether she is breastfeeding or not.
 If family members who will have contact with the newborn have never been given the Tdap vaccine, they should be given Tdap at least 2 weeks before they have contact with the newborn.
 The Tdap vaccine immunizes them against pertussis Pertussis Pertussis is a highly contagious infection caused by the gram-negative bacteria Bordetella pertussis, which results in fits of coughing that usually end in a prolonged, high-pitched,... read more (whooping cough) and thus reduces the risk of spreading pertussis to unprotected newborns.